Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/Picture_Marker_Symbol/README.md

 #Picture_Marker_Symbol

-This sample demonstrates how to create PictureMarkerSymbols from the different types of picture resources.
+This sample demonstrates how to create `PictureMarkerSymbol`s from the different types of picture resources.

 ![](screenshot.png)

 ##How it works
+A `GraphicsOverlay` is added to a `MapView`.
+Three `Graphic`s are added to the `GraphicsOverlay` with `PictureMarkerSymbol`s which are created with three different image sources, URL, Qt resource, and file path.

 ##Features